 The subfloor offers a continuous, supporting surface well over floor joists in wooden flooring.

-A concrete slab is combined with plywood or OSB pieces in certain circumstances to form a composite subflooring.
+In certain circumstances, a concrete slab is combined with plywood or OSB pieces to form a composite subflooring.

 One technique is attaching 2" sleepers to the concrete and covering them with plywood subflooring.
 Another option is a floating subfloor constructed of tongue-and-groove OSB panels bonded to a primary layer of plastics or rigid foam insulation.

-This foundation is a moisture barrier against concrete dampness, and the OSB acts as a flat flooring ready for finishing layers.
+This foundation is a moisture barrier against concrete dampness.
+The OSB acts as flat flooring ready for finishing layers.

 Before you buy, check the subfloor.
 It's important to look at the existing structure before you decide on a type of subflooring material.

-If nails, staples, or glue is holding down the existing flooring, it's best to leave them alone and not try to remove them.
+If nails, staples, or glue are holding down the existing flooring, it's best to leave them alone and not try to remove them.